harlan-zw/nuxt-seo/README.md

 What if you could just install one module and have all the SEO features just work?

 Introducing Nuxt SEO Kit, the all-in-one SEO module for Nuxt v3.

+Combining all of my SEO modules and best practices into one, it's the easiest way to get your app SEO ready.

 ## Modules

 - 📖 [nuxt-simple-sitemap](https://github.com/harlan-zw/nuxt-simple-sitemap) - Sitemap.xml Support
 - 🔎 [nuxt-schema-org](https://unhead-schema-org.harlanzw.com/) - Generate Schema.org JSON-LD for SEO
 - △ [nuxt-unhead](https://github.com/harlan-zw/nuxt-unhead) - Experimental features for Nuxt v3 head management
+- 🖼️ [nuxt-og-image](https://github.com/harlan-zw/nuxt-unhead) - Experimental features for Nuxt v3 head management

 ## Features